rdev5/node-av/README.md

 # node-av
 > A series of useful command line utilities for searching and studying the Authorized Version of the King James Bible.
 Based on the Pure Cambridge Edition.

 As a web application developer and technology guru, I'm always looking for ways to optimize my work efficiency.
-This set of tools is a sort of "concept project"
+This set of tools is a sort of "concept project" which I hope to be able to articulate in this direction for Bible studying by:
+* Eliminating time spent navigating paginated and ad ridden Bible search websites
+* Partnering with one or more developers with a copy of the unabridged Noah Webster's 1828 American Dictionary of the English Language
+* Eliminating excessive time spent reformatting copy text by implementing customizable search result format (e.g. --text-only, --verses-only, etc)
+* Providing any additional auxiliary functionality that would prove useful to Bible studying over an extended period time (e.g. --word-count, etc)

 ## Platforms
 Currently only being developed and tested in OS X. Should work on most other platforms (Windows, Linux, etc) with Node.js and `npm` properly installed with little effort.